LinkedIn CAPI: the solution to improve your advertising performance

 )

-To configure the tag with event type Conversion, two pieces of information are required:
+To configure the tag with the Conversion event type, two key pieces of information are required:

-- Conversion Rule ID, which represents the conversion ID of the conversion you've previously created on LinkedIn.
+- Conversion Rule ID, which represents the identifier of the conversion you previously created on LinkedIn

-- The Access Token enabling communication with LinkedIn's conversion API.
+- The Access Token required to communicate with LinkedIn’s Conversion API

-Once you've retrieved the access token and conversion ID, configure the LinkedIn CAPI tag.
+Once the access token and conversion ID are obtained, configure the LinkedIn CAPI tag.

 event.

-Once you've configured your LinkedIn CAPI tag, it's crucial to ensure that:
+Once your LinkedIn CAPI tag is configured, it’s crucial to ensure:

-- your server container correctly sends conversions to LinkedIn
+- Your server container correctly transmits conversions to LinkedIn

-- the data is correctly received on the LinkedIn Campaign Manager
+- Data is properly received in LinkedIn Campaign Manager

-The first step is to ensure that the LinkedIn CAPI tag is triggered correctly for the page_view
+Ensure the LinkedIn CAPI tag triggers correctly for the page_view

-Confirm that the tag appears in the Tags fired section and that the tag status is Succeeded.
+Confirm that the tag appears under Tags Fired and its status is Succeeded.

 Event Type : Page View